CSteinmuller/devdocs/source/howto/contributing.rst

 If you don't feel like hacking and/or documenting the Qub3d engine/launcher, there's still plenty of other ways for you to help!
-You can answer questions on the Discord Server, find bugs, promote Qub3d, contribute to the Qub3d official website, submit ideas in the `Ideas Board <`https://phab.qub3d.org/w/ideas>`_, or give end-user feedback.
+You can answer questions on the Discord Server and/or `Ponder <`https://phab.qub3d.org/ponder>`_, find bugs, promote Qub3d, contribute to the Qub3d official website, submit ideas in the `Ideas Board <`https://phab.qub3d.org/w/ideas>`_, or give end-user feedback.